 Give Anxiety A Silly Name

-Now that your child knows how anxiety got started and stuck, they need to learn how to take control of it.
+Now that your child knows how anxiety got started and stuck, they need to learn how to control it.
 Sometimes anxiety can feel like it is who we are and a part of us.
-It takes control of our bodies so fast, it feels like it is us.
-We want our kids to feel like anxiety is something that is NOT a part of them.
-It is no more a part of them than an infection that is temporarily in their body.
-To do this, we like to have kids give their anxiety a name—the sillier the better!
+It takes control of our bodies so fast that it feels like it is us.
+We want our kids to feel like anxiety is not a part of them.
+It is no more a part of them than a temporary infection in their body.
+To do this, we like to have kids give their anxiety a name—the sillier, the better!
 The Stinky Bully, The Grouchy Monster, The Overreactor, Mr. Nag, etc. It’s not only fun to make it silly, but it also lightens the mood when talking about a subject that can feel scary and serious.
 Anxiety hates laughter and humor.
 It’s hard to feel worried when you are laughing, so have fun with this!

 Talk Back to Anxiety

 I like to introduce kids to anxiety and liken it to a bully.
 Most kids know of bullies through experiences, television shows, or books.
-Bullies are mean, bossy, and often tell us things that aren’t true.
-Just because bullies are loud and scary, doesn’t mean they are telling the truth.
+Bullies are mean, bossy and often tell us things that aren’t true.
+Just because bullies are loud and scary doesn’t mean they are telling the truth.
 Anxiety is the same way.
-We need to teach our children to be assertive and stand up to their anxiety bully.
-When talking to your child, use the name you chose and talk about it as if it is outside of your child.
-In the example above, I might say, “What is Mr. Nag telling you will happen if mom goes into another room?
+We must teach our children to be assertive and stand up to their anxiety bully.
+When talking to your child, use your chosen name and talk about it as if it is outside your child.
+In the example above, I might say, “What is Mr. Nag telling you will happen if Mom goes into another room?
 Do you believe Mr. Nag?
 Are there things that might tell you Mr. Nag is wrong?

 As parents, we often want to reassure our kids.
-In the example I gave you, the mother often tried to tell her son, “I won’t leave you and I love you.”
-Instead, we want you to communicate to your child that worry is not to be trusted and often lies.
-By asking questions, you can have your child use their own language to talk back to their anxiety, which is far more effective than you giving them that language.
+In the example I gave you, the mother often tried to tell her son, “I won’t leave you, and I love you.”
+Instead, we want you to communicate to your child that worries are not trusted and often lies.
+By asking questions, you can have your child use their language to talk back to their anxiety, which is far more effective than you giving them that language.

 Be a Supportive Parent

 Remember, helping your child develop this type of thinking and separate facts from feelings takes time.
-Be patient and understanding.
-If your child makes the decision to enter a situation that is scary or demonstrates coping thoughts, praise your child and reward the coping behavior.
+Be patient and understanding with their worry thoughts.
+If your child decides to enter a scary situation or demonstrates coping thoughts, praise your child and reward the coping behavior.
 Standing up to anxiety is hard work!

-In a few weeks, we will continue the discussion on anxiety with making a plan to face your child’s fears.
-In the meantime, make sure to download our Free Relaxation Guide to get started on teaching your child skills to relax their body and unplug their body’s false alarm.
+In a few weeks, we will continue the discussion on anxiety by making a plan to face your child’s worry thoughts.
+In the meantime, download our Free Relaxation Guide to teach your child skills to relax their body and unplug their body’s false alarm.
 As always, let us know if you have any questions.

 Have a wonderful week!